CS3219-AY2324S1/ay2324s1-course-assessment-g39/README.md

     yarn dev
 ```

+Note: If you want persistent data, create directories `./data/postgres` and `./data/mongo`.

 Note: if you encounter authentication errors with `prisma:push` change the database ports or delete your local installations.

 ## What's next?
 How do I make an app with this?